akqqa/arm-disassembler/README.md

 # arm-disassembler
 Bachelors Dissertation Project - A program to disassemble arm instructions given the official specification

-A copy of the Paper is available on request
+A copy of the paper is available on request

 ## How to run: